 To the west is NSW, and the Bogong Peaks Wilderness.

-Walking back down the track to Mt Franklin Road, there’s views of Namadgi National Park and the Tidbinbilla Range in the distance.
+Walking back down the track from the Mount Gingera summit to Mt Franklin Road, there’s views of Namadgi National Park and the Tidbinbilla Range in the distance.

 I’m soon back at Mt Franklin Road (you can see below the hairpin bend) and heading back the same way back to the car, finishing the walk around 1:30pm.